dominickwok/pm-criteria/README.md

 * Roadmap
     - Limits interruptions extraneous to product roadmap unless priorities warrant it (prevents context switching)
     - Creates a prioritized, as defined by business owner, and clearly-defined work backlog, sufficient for at least 2 sprints
-    - Works with key stakeholders to ensure roadmap's efficient approach focuses on delivering the highest value items first
+    - Works with key stakeholders to ensuEPMre roadmap's efficient approach focuses on delivering the highest value items first

 * Sprints
+    - Runs Sprint Review and Planning meetings
     - Stabilizes team velocity, and secondarily helps team become more efficient from sprint-to-sprint
     - Defends scope of current sprint religiously, but willing to yield given sufficient evidence and need